 The $50 gift card for a no annual fee card with no spending requirement isn’t bad.

 The 1% in reward dollars on purchases is really poor.
-If you had a different card from Chase, like the Chase Freedom Unlimited card, you would earn 1.5% cash back on all purchases, Earning only 1% back is disappointing in comparison.
+If you had a different card from Chase, like the Chase Freedom Unlimited card, you would earn 1.5% cash back on all purchases, so earning only 1% back is disappointing in comparison.
 I look back at the time when I used a $200 credit I earned by using this card for a Disney Cruise.
 That means I put $20,000 of charges on this card over the period of several years.
 That spending could have been placed on a card which would have earned me so much more if I knew better back then.
 Don’t make the same mistake I did.

 Disney and Star Wars Character Experiences.
 This is a perk that can save you a bunch of time.
 When we went, the line for the Star Wars Experience was around 45 minutes.
 By showing my Disney Visa, we were escorted to a special line and waited 5 minutes before our audience with Darth Vader.
 I’m keeping the card for this benefit alone.